Post Office warns states across US about mail voting

 Though Trump casts his own ballots by mail, he’s repeatedly criticized efforts to allow more people to do so, which he argues without evidence will lead to increased voter fraud that could cost him the election.
 Meanwhile, members of Congress from both parties have voiced concerns that curbside mail boxes, which is how many will cast their ballots, have abruptly been removed in some states.

-At the same time that the need for timely delivery of the mail is peaking, service has been curtailed amid cost-cutting and efficiency measures ordered by the DeJoy, the new postmaster general, who is a former supply-chain CEO and a financial supporter of Trump and other Republicans.
+At the same time that the need for timely delivery of the mail is peaking, service has been curtailed amid cost-cutting and efficiency measures ordered by the DeJoy, the new postmaster general, who is a former supply-chain CEO .
 He has implemented measures to eliminate overtime pay and hold mail over if distribution centers are running late.

 The Post Office released letters it sent to all 50 states and the District Columbia on its website.
-While some states with permissive vote-by- mail laws were given a less stringent warning, the majority with more restrictive requirements that limit when a ballot must be cast were given a more dire warning.
+While some states were given a less stringent warning, the majority were told the situation was more dire.

 The laws, the letter said, create a “risk that ballots requested near the deadline under state law will not be returned by mail in time to be counted."